This document covers frequently asked questions related to TAM.

 No, at the advice of UW System General Council it is not included as part of the application process.
 However, campuses can add it as a screening question when creating a Job Opening.

 A link to TAM’s Candidate Gateway and Self Service Careers (for UW employees) must be placed on each institution's website.
 Each campus can determine to either send the applicants to Candidate Gateway/Self Service Careers through one major page on their employment opportunities webpage or to reenter the individual job posting information on the campus website and add a link at the end of each posting to take them to Candidate Gateway/Self Service Careers.
 The applicant will need to search for that opening in Candidate Gateway/Self Service Careers.
-The links won’t take applicants directly to the opening they were looking at on your website.

 No, not at this time.
 Attachment Types and allowable number: